 Registrations can also be faxed over at 530-333-0245 or taken over the phone at 530-333-4771.

-Registration opens for the UTV Con’Quest trip on January 1st.
-Registration cut off is two weeks prior to the trip date.
-All registrations must be completed and the release of liability wavier must be signed by all participants.
-Once completed registrations are submitted the driver will receive a confirmation and itinerary by email.
+Registration opens for the UTV Con’Quest trip on November 1st.
+Registration cut off is two weeks prior to the event date.
+All registrations must be completed and the Release of Liability Wavier must be signed by all participants and returned to our office prior to check in.
+Once completed registrations are submitted, the driver will receive an event confirmation, event itinerary and event tickets by email.

-What types of UTV vehicles are allowed to attend the trip?
+What types of UTV vehicles are allowed to attend the event?

 Acceptable vehicles for the UTV Con’Quest are years 2000 and newer with a current OHV green sticker and participant must be properly insured for liability and medical coverage.
 All UTV’s must have at least 30” off road tires, skid plates and tow hooks.
 You will be required to have a spark arrester and an extra CVT belt.
 State of California UTV rules apply.
 For more vehicle information, recommendations, or approval please contact the office at 530-333-4771.